timthesinner/smart-mcp-proxy/docs/usage.md

 ## Logs and Debugging

 The proxy server will log connection attempts and validation errors.
 Ensure your configuration file is valid JSON and follows the schema described in the configuration documentation.

+## Advanced Usage

+- Multi-server setups: Configure multiple MCP servers with different allowed tools and resources.
+- Custom tool/resource exposure: Fine-tune which tools and resources are exposed per MCP server.
+- Environment variable overrides: Use environment variables to override configuration settings for flexible deployments.

+## FAQ and Troubleshooting

+- Q: What happens if a stdio-based MCP server crashes?
+  A: The proxy will attempt to restart it automatically based on internal policies.

+- Q: How do I restrict access to specific tools?
+  A: Use the `allowed_tools` field in the configuration to whitelist tools per MCP server.

+- Q: Can I expose all tools and resources without restrictions?
+  A: Yes, omit or leave `allowed_tools` and `allowed_resources` empty to allow all.

+- Q: Where can I find logs?
+  A: Logs are output to the proxy server's standard output and can be redirected as needed.